spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/spryker-elastic-computing/primary-replica-db-setup-enhancement.md

 To cover the cases, Storage is used as a caching mechanism for keeping the type of the records that recently were added to a primary DB.

-The approach works as shown below:
+The approach works as follows:
 1. Record is created.
 2. Record type is stored in Storage.
 For example `User` string for a User model.
 3. Storage keeps the record type alive for 3 seconds.
-The time is configurable.
+The time is configurable and depends on how quickly the data is usually transferred from the primary to the replica DB.
 4. When reading data, application checks the Storage for a needed record type and does the following:
     * If the record type is present in Storage, it reads the primary DB.
     * If the record type is not present in the Storage, it reads the replica.